12 Large Leaf House Plants: The Easiest Large Houseplants to Grow

 Large plants practically decorate for you, adding color and visual interest throughout the room.
 Place a majestic indoor tree in a corner, flank the sofa with a pair of them, use one to camouflage that jumble of cords near your office computer, or let one tower over the back of your favorite chair.
 It’s like having your own glorious, stylish, leafy paradise right in your own home.

 Have we intrigued you?
-We hope so because we’ve got 10 easy-care indoor plants that will make a big impact on the look and feel of your home.
-First, though, allow us to impart a few words of wisdom that apply to all these big beauties:
+We hope so because we’ve got 12 easy-care huge indoor plants that will make a big impact on the look and feel of your home.

 The Easiest Large Houseplants to Grow